 Skip to content

-Set Up Your Very Own Ubuntu Home Server
+Set Up Your Ubuntu Home Server

-Ubuntu server vs desktop
+Ubuntu server vs desktop Install Ubuntu server from USB

 Should I host my home server or rent a VPS?